High-frequency diode effect in superconducting Nb$_3$Sn micro-bridges: Abstract

 \section{Abstract}

-The superconducting diode effect has been recently reported in a variety of systems.
-Various symmetry breaking mechanisms have been examined.
-However, frequency ranges of these potentially important devices are still obscure.
-We investigated superconducting micro-bridges of $\mathrm{Nb}_{3}\mathrm{Sn}$ with a relatively large diode efficiency of $\sim 5\%$ using an out-of-plane magnetic field as small as $2.5$ $\mathrm{mT}$; optimum magnetic fields (up to $10$ \textrm{mT}) generate higher efficiency (up to $ 10\%$) while higher fields, $\sim 15-20$ \textrm{mT}, quench the effect.
-The diode changes its polarity with the magnetic field.
-Interestingly, the bridge resistance at diode operation reaches a value with a factor of 2 times smaller than in its normal state, which is compatible with the vortex-caused mechanism of resistivity.
-Further confirmation of this mechanism was revealed by scanning electron microscopy: dissimilar edges of the superconductor strip can be responsible for the inversion symmetry breaking.
-Superconductive diode rectification was observed at frequencies up to $100$ \textrm{kHz}, the highest reported as of today.
-Estimates are in favor of much higher, GHz, range of frequencies.
+The superconducting diode effect has been recently reported in a variety of systems and different symmetry breaking mechanisms have been examined.
+However, the frequency range of these potentially important devices still remains obscure.
+We investigated superconducting micro-bridges of Nb$_{3}$Sn in out-of-plane magnetic fields; optimum magnetic fields of $\sim$10 mT generate $\sim $10\% diode efficiency, while higher fields of $\sim$15-20 mT quench the effect.
+The diode changes its polarity with magnetic field reversal.
+We documented superconductive diode rectification at frequencies up to 100 kHz, the highest reported as of today.
+Interestingly, the bridge resistance during diode operation reaches a value that is a factor of two smaller than in its normal state, which is compatible with the vortex-caused mechanism of resistivity.
+This is confirmed by finite element modeling based on time-dependent Ginzburg-Landau equations.
+To explain experimental findings, no assumption of lattice thermal inequilibrium was required.
+Dissimilar edges of the superconductor strip can be responsible for the inversion symmetry breaking by vortex penetration barrier; visual evidence of this opportunity was revealed by scanning electron microscopy.
+Estimates are in favor of much higher (GHz) range of frequencies for this type of diode.